And, This Is How To Solve The Climate Crisis With President Clinton

 1,200 AI cameras.

-We were the first to demonstrate the benefits of those, a fire assistant, partnerships with Lockheed, the Pentagon, next-level weather strategies and fusion centers and technology that we've integrated, all of those things, drone technology, all of that.
+We were the first to demonstrate the benefits of those, a fire assistant, partnerships with Lockheed, the Pentagon, next-level weather strategies and fusion centers and technology that we've integrated.

+And yet still we face the realities of these wildfires.
 And it's not just in California, it's all over the Western United States, for that matter, across the globe.

 And I think the issue that is so under-resourced in terms of mind share is the insurance issue.